manojkumar211/capstone_regression/README.md

 ## Data Wrangling:-
 ```
-- We find some skewness in all cloumns and applyed feature transformation technique to make the dasta into symmetrical distribution.
+- We find some skewness in all cloumns and applyed feature transformation technique to make the data into symmetrical distribution.
 - For regression model we wont apply the feature scaling technique.
 With applying and without applying the feature scaling technique we will get same result for regression model.
 ```